Capt. David O. Bynum reported as fleet chaplain, U.S. Pacific Fleet in July 2016.

-Returning to the states in 1998, he served as the wing chaplain at Naval Air Station Kingsville 1998–2002.
+Returning to the States in 1998, he served as the wing chaplain at Naval Air Station Kingsville from 1998–2002.
 During this tour he qualified for back seat flights in the T-45, accumulating over 150 flight hours and numerous carrier landings.
 While in Kingsville, Bynum was privileged to attend the basic airborne course at Ft.
-Benning, Georgia, where he received his jump wings.
+Benning, Georgia where he received his jump wings.
 After the events of Sept.
 11, 2001, he was selected to serve on the Joint Forces Maritime Component Commander staff at 5th Fleet headquarters in Bahrain from October 2001 to March 2002 in support of Operation Enduring Freedom.

 After his return to the continental United States, he graduated in the 2013 class at the National War College in Washington, D.C. with a Master of Science degree in strategic studies.
-His follow-on tour was Director, Plans and Operations at OPNAV (N097), Chief of Chaplains.
+His follow-on tour was director, plans and operations at OPNAV (N097), Chief of Chaplains.
 Bynum was promoted to captain on Sept.
 1, 2013.

 Bynum is authorized to wear the Defense Meritorious Service Medal, the Meritorious Service Medal (2 gold stars), Navy Commendation Medal (2 gold stars), Navy Achievement Medal (2 gold stars), Basic Jump Wings, and various other individual and unit decorations.